PhilippSpiess/DistRobotics/README.md

 # Dist Robotics

-Traditional methods to train robots require powerful infrastructure and extremely high similarity between the simulated and real environments.
+Traditional methods to train robots require powerful infrastructure and extremely high similarity between the simulated and real environments, a digital twin, where a control model is learnt and then transfered to the real robot.

-Creating the digital twin of the robot can be very time consuming.
+But creating a precise digital twin be both tricky and very time consuming.

-The goal here is to settle for a low level of digital ressemblance but use technics like domain randomization to allow the transfer the policy and evaluate the impact of fine-tuning in the real environment.
+This projects here settles for a low level of digital resemblance but uses technics like domain randomization to allow the transfer the policy.
+The goal here is also to evaluate the impact of fine-tuning (applying reinforcement learning in the real environment) and see how fast a robot adapt to the real world.

-Through reinforcement learning from human feedback (RLHF), the robot should continuously refine its behavior and build intelligence through through teaching (the robot will mimic individuals).
+Another aspect of this project is to build intelligence through teaching (the robot will mimic individuals).

 <strong>Challenge:</strong> Building a humanoid robot from scratch for less than <strong>1000 CHF</strong> within <strong>12 months</strong>.
 (Currently at month 7)